 Nonetheless, new intra-EU BITs cases continue to be filed; for example, the Addiko Bank AG v.
-Slovenia case in March 2022 and the JCDecaux SA v.
-Czech Republic in September 2020 were registered by ICSID.
+Slovenia case in March 2022, as well as the LC Corp. v.
+Poland (UNCITRAL) and JCDecanx SA v.
+Czech Republic cases, were both filed in 2020.